What is tamoxifen?

 How long should you take tamoxifen?

-Most people take tamoxifen or other hormone therapy for at least five years and sometimes up to 10 years.
-Treatment length depends on the features of your cancer diagnosis.
+Most people take tamoxifen or other hormone therapy for at least five years and sometimes, up to 10 years.
+Treatment length depends on the specifics of your cancer diagnosis.

 Your healthcare provider may recommend taking tamoxifen for five years and then switching to different hormone therapy for several more years.